1. Debiasing → Better decisions

 First, know your process.
 “You can imagine all kinds of good decisions taken in 2005 were evaluated five years later as stupid.
 They weren’t stupid.
 They were unlucky.
 So any company that can learn to distinguish between bad decisions and bad outcomes has a leg up.”

 A must-have for repeatable, high-quality decision processes.
 Under “Write Stuff Down,” Thaler encourages teams to avoid hindsight bias by memorializing their assumptions and evaluation of a decision – preventing people from later claiming “I never liked that idea.”
+(Ed. note: I wonder if this write-it-down approach would make the best, or possibly the worst, marital advice ever.
+But I digress.)

 Choice architecture relates to debiasing.
 It “can apply in any company.
 How are we framing the options for people?
 How is that influencing the choices that they make?”
 But to architect a set of effective choices – for ourselves or others – we must first correct for our own cognitive biases, and truly understand how/why people choose.